biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R Back) LeAnne Kloefkorn, Kent Kloefkorn, Angela Savage*

 #### 3rd Place

-Church:	Cedar Park A/G "So-Called Angels", Bothell, WA
+* **Church**: Cedar Park A/G "So-Called Angels", Bothell, WA
-Coaches:	Kent Kloefkorn, LeAnne Kloefkorn (assistant)
+* **Coaches**: Kent Kloefkorn, LeAnne Kloefkorn (assistant)
+* **Team**:
-Team:	Angela Savage
+    * Angela Savage
-Jenny Dworzak
+    * Jenny Dworzak
-Natalie Asahara
+    * Natalie Asahara
 * **Round Robin**:
-Round 1: Lost to Grace A/G, Syracuse, NY 0 to 200
+  * Round 1: Lost to Grace A/G, Syracuse, NY 0 to 200
-Round 2: Lost to Christian Chapel, Tulsa, OK 25 to 180 Round 3: Lost to Orange Hills A/G, Orange, CA 0 to 230
+  * Round 2: Lost to Christian Chapel, Tulsa, OK 25 to 180
+  * Round 3: Lost to Orange Hills A/G, Orange, CA 0 to 230
-Round 4: Lost to Fond du Lac A/G, Fond du Lac, WI 35 to 60 Round 5: Lost to Fossil Creek A/G, Fort Worth, TX -15 to 225 Round 6: Lost to King's Chapel, Springfield, MO 30 to 160 Round 7: Lost to Living Waters Chapel, Lebanon, PA 55 to 175 Round 8: Lost to South Hills A/G, Bethel Park, PA 30 to 105 Round 9: Lost to Faith A/G, Orlando, FL 125 to 140 Round 10: Lost to The Church at Briargate, Colorado Springs, CO 25 to 145 Round 11: Lost to Calvary Church, Naperville, IL 15 to 150 Round 12: Lost to Allison Park A/G, Allison Park, PA 80 to 110 Round 13: Lost to Calvary A/G, Dunwoody, GA 40 to 180 Round 14: Lost to First A/G, Ames, IA 20 to 45
+  * Round 4: Lost to Fond du Lac A/G, Fond du Lac, WI 35 to 60
+  * Round 5: Lost to Fossil Creek A/G, Fort Worth, TX -15 to 225
+  * Round 6: Lost to King's Chapel, Springfield, MO 30 to 160
+  * Round 7: Lost to Living Waters Chapel, Lebanon, PA 55 to 175
+  * Round 8: Lost to South Hills A/G, Bethel Park, PA 30 to 105
+  * Round 9: Lost to Faith A/G, Orlando, FL 125 to 140
+  * Round 10: Lost to The Church at Briargate, Colorado Springs, CO 25 to 145
+  * Round 11: Lost to Calvary Church, Naperville, IL 15 to 150
+  * Round 12: Lost to Allison Park A/G, Allison Park, PA 80 to 110
+  * Round 13: Lost to Calvary A/G, Dunwoody, GA 40 to 180
+  * Round 14: Lost to First A/G, Ames, IA 20 to 45
-Round 15: Lost to Central A/G, Superior, WI 75 to 120
+  * Round 15: Lost to Central A/G, Superior, WI 75 to 120
-Round 16: Lost to First A/G, Lexington, KY 50 to 145
+  * Round 16: Lost to First A/G, Lexington, KY 50 to 145
-Round 17: Lost to Tacoma Life Center, Tacoma, WA 60 to 105 Round 18: Won against Oceanway A/G, Jacksonville, FL 240 to -40
+  * Round 17: Lost to Tacoma Life Center, Tacoma, WA 60 to 105
+  * Round 18: Won against Oceanway A/G, Jacksonville, FL 240 to -40
-Round 19: Lost to Braeswood A/G, Houston, TX 35 to 250
+  * Round 19: Lost to Braeswood A/G, Houston, TX 35 to 250
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}